gaveter/University-projects/README.md

 # University-projects
 This repository contains all projects (each of them is organized in a directory) realized with some fellow students during the course of Data Science Master degree.

-Every folder generally contains three documents:
+Every folder generally includes three documents:
 1. report (pdf format)
 2. presentation of the project (pdf/pptx format)
 3. source code (ipynb/R/knwf format)